kradster/hotel-app/README.md

 # Hotel-App

-full fledge resturent explorer web app, that you need. where you  can easily find and make order for you favourite dish.
+Full fledge restaurant explorer web App, that you need.
+Where you can easily find and make an order for your favourite dish.

 ## Step 1 install some software
 Node Js => https://nodejs.org/en/